 I’ll leave you with this food for thought.
-Should we start complaining to the federal government about the ways that our state and local governments are clamping down on private businesses during the coronavirus?
+Should we start complaining to the federal government about the ways that our state and local governments clamped down on private businesses during the coronavirus?
 Should we demand more federal control at the expense of state control?

-Or should we re-evaluate how far away we’ve gotten from the founder’s principle of federalism and appreciate that it’s just the local and state governments that are clamping down, and nothing more?
+Or should we re-evaluate how far away we’ve strayed from the founder’s principle of federalism and appreciate that it’s just the local and state governments that are clamping down, and nothing more?